Lab 6: Visualizing categorical data with D3

 While there are some differences, SVG elements are still DOM elements.
 This means they can be styled with regular CSS, although the available properties are not all the same.

-Let’s start by adding a hover effect to the wedges.
-What about fading out all other wedges when a wedge is hovered?
-We can target the <svg> element when it contains a hovered <path> by using the :has() pseudo-class:
+Let’s start by adding a hover effect to the slices.
+What about fading out all other slices when a slices is hovered?
+We can target the <svg> element when it contains a hovered <path> by using the :has() pseudo-class inside the <style> part of our Pie.svelte component file:

 opacity: 50%;